 Many homeowners rely on a sump pump to keep water out of their basement in the event of a storm.
 Without the proper maintenance, however, a sump pump may fail right when you need it.
 Simple preventative maintenance could save you the cost of cleaning up a flooded basement.
 Use the following tips to help keep your sump pump in good condition, so you'll be ready in the event of a storm.

 - Test the sump pump.
-Sump pumps should be tested at least once a year.
-Test the pump before the "wet season" in early spring to make sure it will be functioning effectively when you need it.
+Test the pump every year before the "wet season" in early spring to make sure it will be functioning effectively when you need it.
 Test the pump by pouring a bucket of water slowly into the sump pump.
-If the pump doesn't turn on once the water level reaches a predetermined level, then the pump may be broken or clogged.
+If the pump doesn't turn on once the water level reaches a predetermined level or if it does not properly discharge the water, then the pump may be broken or clogged.
 Call a licensed plumber for help.

 - Clean the pump.
-Remove the pump's lid (if it has one), and use a flashlight to check inside.
+Unplug the unit.
+Then, remove the pump's lid (if it has one), and use a flashlight to check inside.
 Remove any dirt, sand, gravel or other debris from the pump opening.
 If the incoming drainage lines are blocked, it becomes difficult for water to channel into the sump pit.

 - Install a battery backup.
 A battery backup will help make sure your pump doesn't fail, even in the event of a power outage.
 If you have battery backup installed, make sure you test the battery by unplugging the pump.

 - Inspect the water discharge area.
 Ensure water is being directed at least 20 feet away from your house and confirm the water is flowing and not clogging along the line.

 Your sump pump will display some distinct characteristics if it needs to be repaired or replaced.
 Contact a professional if you encounter any of these signs:

 - Aging.
 Experts recommend that you replace an average-use unit every 7-10 years.
 If your pump runs frequently, its lifespan ranges from 5-7 years.